boblemaire/IoTaWatt/Docs/CTbasics.rst

 CTs from the same manufacturer will be consistent with respect to source and load indicators.

-And so it is for the Echun CTs that IoTaWatt, Inc makes available.
+And so it is for the Echun and AccuEnergy CTs that IoTaWatt, Inc makes available.
 When installing, we use the notion of a *source* and a *load*.
 The source can be conceptualized as *where the power comes from* and the load as *where the power goes*.